 They are great laying hens, and they rarely have any issues producing healthy eggs.

 Tips for Raising Leghorn Chickens

-When it comes to raising Leghorn chickens, do furnish a place for them to roost and to be protected from winter cold, but also give them plenty of area to forage and “peck about” in.
+When it comes to raising Leghorn chickens, do furnish a place for them to roost and to be protected from the winter cold, but also give them plenty of areas to forage and “peck about” in.